 Permission control | Supports cross-workspace authorization. | Does not support authorization. |

-The creation process is the same in both locations.
+The procedure for creating a data source is the same in both locations.

 When you create a data source in Management Center, a corresponding data source with the same name is automatically created in Data Integration.
 Both share the same production environment configuration.

 When you create a data source in Data Integration, a corresponding data source with the same name is also automatically created in Management Center.
-However, this data source contains information only for the production environment.
-The development environment will be marked as incomplete and must be configured manually.
+However, this data source contains only the production environment information.
+You must manually configure the development environment, which is marked as incomplete.

 Configuration parameters vary by data source type.
-For more information, see: Data source list.
+For more details, see Data source list.

 Basic mode:

-In a workspace that uses basic mode, there is only one environment. data sources created in Management Center and Data Integration are identical.
+In a workspace in basic mode, there is only one environment.
+Data sources created in Management Center and Data Integration are identical.

 Standard mode:

 A workspace in standard mode supports environment isolation for data sources.
 A single data source name can have two separate configurations: one for the development environment and one for the production environment.
-You can set them to different databases or instances to isolate test data from production data, which helps protect your production data.
+You can set them to different databases or instances to isolate test data from production data.
+This isolation protects your production data.

-In Data Integration, only the batch synchronization for a single table task type supports environment isolation.
+In Data Integration, only tasks for batch synchronization for a single table support data source environment isolation.
 All other types of synchronization tasks use the production environment data source.

 Next steps